mmarrone/Literature_Tagging/README.md

 # Automated Literature Tagging

 Thanks for your interest.
 This quick guide has been developed to help you apply the Entity Linking Method.
-This section of the method comprises 12 simple steps and covers steps 11 and 12 of our step-by-step guideline published in the Organization Research Methods Journal.
+This section of the method comprises seven simple steps and covers steps 11 and 12 of our step-by-step guideline published in the Organization Research Methods Journal.

 Step 1)
 - Get an authorization token from TagMe.
 This is easy - just create a new account (called a TagMe VRE account) here: https://sobigdata.d4science.org/web/tagme/tagme-help